 - Type E is an automotive variant - locks in place, more resistant to moisture and dirt

-- you can, separately, get type A in a harness, giving similar features
+- you can also get type A in a harness, giving similar features

 (For computers it can be relevant that HDMI can carry DVI-D fairly directly - though this will probably only work if the DVI device supports HDCP, because the HDMI side is likely to require it)

 Specs say 2 or 3 meter max.
-This is cautious.
-Decent cable quality may go a little longer, but don't count on more than 10-20m, and be aware that length probably won't stably not support the highest data rate / higher resolutions.
+This is a cautious figure and decent cable quality may go a little longer, yet don't count on more than 10-20m, and usually only for lower(-data-rate) resolutions.

-Active cables could go up to 15-30m in a more standard-compliant way.
-They basically boosting the voltages to allow longer cables.
+Active cables could go up to 15-30m at somewhat higher rates/resolutions and a more standard-compliant way.
 These must be connected in the right direction (passive cables don't care).

 A Dual-mode DisplayPort (a.k.a.
-DP++) output supports the use of a passive adapter to single-link DVI or HDMI. (passive in that the output itself already speaks the right thing, the adapter only changes voltages)
+DP++) output supports the use of an adapter to single-link DVI or HDMI. (a passive adapter in that the output itself already speaks the right thing, the adapter only changes voltages)

 Without this, only an active adapter (something that does a conversion between different video formats inside it) would work.
 Other formats (e.g. VGA) always require this.